Benjamin Moore Arctic Shadows 1559: Is it Green or Gray?

-When it comes to actual COLOURS – not neutrals, blue and green hues have always been fan faves.
-And with trends leaning into the more organic, natural and CALMING end of things, it’s no surprise to see colours like Arctic Shadows catch our eyes.
-So, let’s check this bad boy out…
+When it comes to actual colors – not neutrals, blue and green hues have always been fan faves.
+And with trends leaning into the more organic, natural, and CALMING end of things, it’s no surprise to see colors like Arctic Shadows catch our eyes.

 What does this mean?

-Well, a COOL green leans into blue and a warm green leans into yellow.
+Well, a COOL green leans into blue, and a warm green leans into yellow.
 And while Arctic Shadows has a fraction of warmth in it, you’d hardly know it, especially in a room with northern light.
 This makes it flexible for a variety of exposures, for example…

 - NORTH-FACING LIGHT – expect Arctic Shadows to look a bit cooler as it loses most of its passive warmth while still holding on to its main hue